 The Aerial Maps

-Critical acclaim for the new album, The Sunset Park…
+Critical acclaim for The Aerial Maps

 Two years and many hundreds of kilometres in the making,The Sunset Park is the new album from Australian band The Aerial Maps.
 The follow-up to the band’s acclaimed debut album In the Blinding Sunlight, The Sunset Park is the sound of a band forging a new path, taking little heed of convention and diving headlong into an idiosyncratic and adventurous space.